Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 | [DHCP Client]    |  | [DHCP Client]    |            | [DHCP Client]    |  | [DHCP Client]    |
 +------------------+  +------------------+            +------------------+  +------------------+
 ~~~~
-## Topology Description

-The deployment model implements an architecture structured as follows:

-**Master Device**: The Upstream Master Device (Core/GW) at the root of the network acts as the centralized intelligence, deploying physical hardware acceleration  to run the intelligent model.
-It simultaneously operates as the DHCP Server.
+**Master Device**: The Upstream Master Device (Core/GW) at the root of the network acts as the centralized intelligence center, utilizing hardware acceleration to run the LLM.

-**Client Device**: The downstream elements, including the Access Switches and Wi-Fi7 APs at the network edge, operate as lightweight DHCP Clients.
+**Client Device**: The downstream elements, including the Access Switches and Wi-Fi7 APs at the network edge.

 Note: The intermediate Aggregation Switches serve as transparent layer-2 or layer-3 transport elements only for transporting traffic.